How can you work with active student participation?

 WHAT DOES THE RESEARCH SAY?
 More active students leads to more engaging and stimulating teaching, for both students and teachers.
 Read more about the research, or watch the film "What are people taking from ASP?".

 What does research say about active student participation?

-Here you can find summarized articles on different forms of active student participation.
-The articles are organized under five themes and can act as support material for students and teachers that would like to start working with or further develop active student participation initiatives.
+Here you can find summarised articles on different forms of active student participation.
+The articles are organised under five themes and can act as support material for students and teachers that would like to start working with or further develop active student participation initiatives.
 You can also find a larger list of selected readings in pdf form here.

 - Student and Faculty Partnerships

 - Peer Tutoring

 - Co-creating Curricula